AMD Ryzen 5 5600X Review: The Mainstream Knockout

 Compilation, Compression, AVX Performance

-The LLVM compilation benchmark stresses the cores heavily.
+The LLVM compilation benchmark stresses the cores heavily with branchy code.
 Here we see that, like with the Ryzen 9 5950X and 3950X, the Ryzen 5 5600X doesn't offer much performance uplift over the previous-gen Ryzen 9 3900XT.
 These muted gains imply that the bottleneck lies elsewhere, and we imagine that future software optimizations could yield larger performance deltas.

 The threaded y-cruncher benchmark also revealed limited scaling for the 5950X over the 3950X.
 Given the memory-heavy nature of this workload, we theorized this boils down to the same limitation on both chips — a dual-channel memory controller that restricts feeding the 16 hungry cores.
 The Ryzen 5 5600X doesn't suffer the same fate, though - it provides a more substantial amount of performance uplift over the previous-gen 3900XT, which likely stems from its better balance of per-core memory throughput.

-We also see a strong uplift in NAMD, the gold standard for testing performance with simulation code.
+We also see a strong uplift in NAMD, the gold standard for testing the performance of simulation code.
 Here the stock 5600X easily beats the overclocked 10600K, but we see a slight performance decline after engaging PBO.
 That isn't entirely surprising, as this tendency does manifest in some workloads with prior-gen Ryzen chips, too.
+Particularly if they respond exceedingly well to higher clock rates.

 You'll also notice that the Ryzen chips outstrip the Intel series by massive margins in the hashing and AES encryption benchmarks.
-This comes as a byproduct of AMD's hardware-accelerated encryption support.
+This comes as a byproduct of AMD's hardware-accelerated encryption support, a feature that didn't make its way into Intel's Skylake microarchitecture.

 Ryzen 5 5600X Power Consumption, Thermals